 David Brown, our naturalist and tracking expert, has been leading those tours for the FAR organization for a while now.
 As well as he has conducted a few of the recent wildlife surveys of the area, and reported at earlier times the presence of beavers, otters, minks and so much more.

 It is great to know that these little city gems can host so much wildlife, and help connect different wildlife spots.
 And after this little few hours escape on the wild side, I promised myself to acquire David’s great Trackards for North American Mammals.
 These field cards show you how to discover those wild secrets that are hiding in plain sights and are fun to share with your friends and kids.

 Now the sad part: these little wild treasures are getting neglected by the public and maybe even by the Department of Conservation and Recreation itself.
 This one certainly is.
 Thankfully non-profits like FAR have been working hard and continuously for more than a decade to raise attention, educate and advocate about the necessity of protecting these places.
 Still, general apathy and reckless urban development seem to take over these days –even prevail.

-These wildlife spots are critical to protecting for so many reasons.
-To highlight a few: They are the greatest tool to help connect with Nature here in our backyard, learn how to appreciate and teach our kids the importance of our ecosystems.
+These wildlife spots are critical to protection for so many reasons.
+To highlight a few: They are the greatest tool to help connect with Nature here in our backyard, learn how to appreciate, and teach our kids the importance of our ecosystems.
 You don’t protect what you don’t understand and love.
 And if we can’t protect and appreciate what’s at our doorstep, then there is no way we’ll succeed protecting at larger scales.
 But besides this, these spots act as natural regulators: these swamps, heavy bushes, wild patches absorb humidity and control flooding.
-They act as wildlife corridors and help preserve biodiversity locally and globally.
-A biodiversity that we are losing at a great pace, to the detriment of the species and ours included.
+They act as wildlife corridors and help preserve biodiversity locally and globally–biodiversity that we are losing at a great pace, to the detriment of the species and ours included.